akex-p/obsidian/Notes/3 Notes/Scene Descriptions.md

 #3D #Rendering

 ## Definition
-- Set of code, describing scene
+- Set of code, describing a scene
 - Unique to a renderer
 ## USD
 = Universal Scene Description